gameflorist/dunedynasty/README.txt

 Just as the data-files, the configuration file dunedynasty.cfg will be read from one of two places:

  1. In the same directory as the dunedynasty executable.
+(Using the macOS bundle you have to use the Dune Dynasty.app/Contents/Resources folder inside the app).

  2. In a personal data directory.
 This is the default behaviour - meaning dunedynasty.cfg will be created here on initial launch.
 The location depends